Important Safety Information

 Bayer Logo Bayer Logo Bayer Logo

-Mirena is the first and only hormone-releasing IUD that is FDA-approved to treat heavy periods for up to 5 years, in women who choose an IUD for birth control.
+Mirena is FDA-approved to treat heavy periods for up to 5 years in women who choose an IUD for birth control

 Mirena may also affect heavy periods in other ways